FiditeNemini/mflux-commander/README.md

 - `--vary-steps N,N,N` - Comma-separated list of step counts to iterate through (requires --seed)
 - `--output-dir DIR` - Custom output directory
 - `--metadata` - Include metadata in output
+- `--brainstorm CONCEPT` - Generate 5 prompt variations for a concept
+- `--run-prompt INDEX` - Run specific prompts from last brainstorm (e.g., "2")

 ## Output Structure

 Each session creates a directory with format `mflux_output_YYYYMMDD_HHMMSS` containing:

 - `index.html` - Main gallery of all runs
+- `brainstorm_results.json` - Results from brainstorm sessions
 - `run_N/` - Directories for each generation run
   - `index.html` - Detailed view of the run
   - `image_N.png` - Generated images
   - `image_N.png.json` - Metadata (if enabled)
   - `run_info.json` - Run configuration and results

 The tool automatically manages sessions, keeping related generations together and making it easy to track and reproduce results.
+Sessions are maintained for 4 hours before creating a new one, or you can force a new session with the `--new` flag.

 ## Future actions